Azure/azure-powershell/src/Synapse/Synapse/help/Restore-AzSynapseSqlPool.md

 ```

 ## DESCRIPTION
-The **Restore-AzSynapseSqlPool** cmdlet restores an Azure Synapse Analytics SQL pool from a backup or a restore point of any SQL pool.
+The **Restore-AzSynapseSqlPool** cmdlet restores an Azure Synapse Analytics SQL pool from a geo-redundant backup, a backup of a deleted SQL pool or a restore point of any SQL pool.
 The restored SQL pool is created as a new SQL pool.

 ## EXAMPLES